Borrowing costs jump for fragile euro zone states

 If the challenges made by German lawmakers are upheld, it would probably torpedo an ECB programme to buy government bonds that investors are depending on.

 “The ECB only has one card left to play and it doesn’t look imminent,” said one government bonds trader.
-(Additional reporting by Michael Urquhart; editing by David Stamp)
+(Editing by Louise Ireland; editing by David Stamp)